-Nigeria often dubbed, ‘Africa’s Silicon Valley’ is making a name for itself.
-Meet the talented Nigerians on the continent and the diaspora leading tech companies, building multi-million [and even billion] dollar business, investing in their community, and taking their talents globally.
+Nigeria, often dubbed ‘Africa’s Silicon Valley,’ is making a name for itself.
+Meet the talented Nigerians on the continent and the diaspora leading tech companies, building multi-million [and even billion] dollar businesses, investing in their community, and taking their talents globally.

 Tope Awotona | Founder, Calendly